tonyzyl/ladcast/README.md

 ```

 Note you need to provide the compressed latent file (npy files generated in pred_rollout).
 For 15-day, 50 trajectories, 6-hour interval forecast, the latent file is about 500MB.
 The ifs-ens file can be lazy loaded from WB2.

+## Acknowledgements

+This work was supported by Los Alamos National Laboratory under the project “Algorithm/Software/Hardware Co-design for High Energy Density applications” at the University of Michigan.
+We also thank the C3S and WeatherBench2 teams for making the data publicly available.